hypervel/hypervel.org/docs/docs/queues.md

 }
 ```

-The `WithoutOverlapping` middleware is powered by Laravel Hyperf's atomic lock feature.
+The `WithoutOverlapping` middleware is powered by Hypervel's atomic lock feature.
 Sometimes, your job may unexpectedly fail or timeout in such a way that the lock is not released.
 Therefore, you may explicitly define a lock expiration time using the `expireAfter` method.
-For example, the example below will instruct Laravel Hyperf to release the `WithoutOverlapping` lock three minutes after the job has started processing:
+For example, the example below will instruct Hypervel to release the `WithoutOverlapping` lock three minutes after the job has started processing:

 ```php
 /**